jan-di/hetznerdns-to-mikrotik/README.md

 # HetznerDNS to MikroTik

-This project allows you to synchronize DNS records from Hetzner DNS to a MikroTik router.
+This project allows you to synchronize DNS records from Hetzner Cloud DNS to a MikroTik router.
 It automates the process of updating MikroTik's DNS settings based on the records in your Hetzner DNS account.

 ## Features